Cyclones have their way offensively, top Patriots 55-27 - NewsBreak

 Science Hill, Tennessee High favored in district tournaments

 In the blink of an eye, it was over.
-Northeast Tennessee’s regular season for volleyball has come to a close and all the dust has settled, which means that it is district tournament time.
+Regular-season volleyball in Northeast Tennessee has ended and now that the dust has settled, it’s district tournament time.

 RELATED LOCAL CHANNELS